mayo1-debug/ChronosAI/README.md

 1. **Clone the repository**

-2. Open Chronos_AI.ipynb in Google Colab
+2. Open Chronos_AI.ipynb in VSC, Jupyter or other

 Make sure to upload:

 	•	Your credentials.json (OAuth2 credentials from Google Cloud Console)
 	•	Your OpenAI API Key (insert into environment variable in Cell 1)

-3. Follow Setup Instructions in Notebook
+4. Follow Setup Instructions in Notebook
 The notebook will guide you through:
 	•	Authentication
 	•	Required installs